luizpvas/luizpvas.github.io/posts/04_holistic_language_server_extensions.md

--- title: Extensions in Holistic LSP
+-- title: Holistic Language Server - Extensions
 -- publication_date: 2023-08-03
 -- summary: The code needs lots of conditionals spread across parsing and type solving to deal with every quirk of the Ruby language and libraries I wish to support.